prontoplugins/ultimatethemingforjirasd/docs/index.md

 The .css files you upload are automatically inserted and rendered on the page.

 The .js files are also inserted on the page and executed (but only once, on page load).
-Note that to get the event that the location changes, use the following javascript template:
+Note that to get the event that the location changes, use the following javascript as a template, which essentially creates an event listener:

 ```
 (function(){